Posts

 Which Airport Should You Fly into to visit Washington D.C.?

+WASHINGTON, D.C.
+AIRPORT GUIDE Washington D.C., Maryland or Virginia Compare Reagan National Airport, Dulles International Airport, and Baltimore/Washington International Airport with information on airlines, Metro access, transportation options, and travel times to Washington, D.C. attractions and hotels.
 Washington, DC is served by three major airports: Ronald Reagan Washington National (DCA) Dulles International (IAD) Baltimore/Washington Thurgood Marshall (BWI) Choosing the right airport can save time, money, and stress.
 Your best option depends on where you’re staying, your airline preference, and how you plan to get into the city.
-Airport Comparison Travel Priority Best Airport Closest to downtown DC Ronald Reagan Washington National Airport (DCA) International flights Washington Dulles International Airport (IAD) Lowest fares Baltimore/Washington International Thurgood Marshall Airport (BWI) Ronald Reagan Washington National Airport (DCA) Closest airport to downtown Wa...
+Airport Comparison Travel Priority Best Airport Closest to downtown DC Ronald Reagan Washington National Airport (DCA) International flights ...

 D.C. in the Winter and Travel In Case of Chances of Snow